 Michelle's career embodies a resourceful, scrappy, dedicated and driven spirit.
-It's Michelle's in the trenches mentality that allows her to grow departments from scratch, cultivate strong relationships and make $1 look like a thousand.
+It's Michelle's in the trenches mentality that allows her to grow departments from scratch, cultivate strong relationships and make a dollar look like a thousand.

 Michelle spent the last 7 years at MUH-TAY-ZIK|HOF-FER in San Francisco where she was instrumental in the growth and success of the company.
 Michelle grew from Executive Producer to Head of Production to Associate Partner to Partner within 5 years at the agency.

 “Michelle has brought a brilliant mix of creativity, dogged determination, and Charleston charm to our daily lives,” says John Matejczyk, Executive Creative Director and Founding Partner, MUH-TAY-ZIK | HOF-FER.
 “Never sacrificing quality, she has effectively and efficiently led the company into the industry shift towards rapid content creation.
 With Michelle at the helm, we’ve been able to move fast and take advantage of small windows of opportunity.
 Michelle has been a key force in keeping us in the AICP awards the last three years running, as well as garnering such industry accolades as the Gold Pencil at The One Show, the Gold Cube at the Art Director’s Club, and the Digital Champions award at SXSW.
 Beyond running MUH-TAY-ZIK | HOF-FER production, she’s been an important cultural influence that helps keep the place fresh and inspiring with her effusive presence.
 We’re delighted to promote Michelle to Associate Partner and Head of Production.”